Best Of15 min read

 Stash

-Stash is positioned as a beginner-friendly finance app, and that positioning is accurate.
-It's not going to out-feature YNAB or Personal Capital, but if you're someone paying off debt and trying to build your first investment habit simultaneously, Stash's simplified interface and guided approach lower the friction considerably.
-The "Stock-Back" rewards card — which gives you fractional shares instead of cash back — is a genuinely clever feature that I don't think gets enough attention.
-Small psychological wins matter when you're in the debt payoff grind.
+Stash positions itself as beginner-friendly, and that's accurate.
+It won't out-feature YNAB or Personal Capital, but if you're paying off debt and trying to build your first investment habit simultaneously, Stash's simplified interface lowers the friction considerably.
+The "Stock-Back" debit card — which gives you fractional shares instead of cash back — is a genuinely clever feature that doesn't get nearly enough attention.
+Small psychological wins matter when you're grinding through debt payoff.

 Key Features: